SEIfeoluwa/u4_lesson_vue_APIs/README.md

 }
 ```

-Now we'll import `axios` at the top of our `script` section and create a variable to access our api key:
+Now we'll import `axios` at the top of our `script` section and create a variable to access our API key:

+**Note: Axios is already installed for you.**

 ```js
 import axios from 'axios'
 const API_KEY = process.env.VUE_APP_WEATHER_KEY
 ```

-**Note: Axios is already installed for you.**

 Inside of our `getCurrentWeather` method, we'll set up a `GET` request to the following endpoint:

 `https://api.openweathermap.org/data/2.5/onecall?lat=${coords.latitude}&lon=${coords.longitude}&units=imperial&appid=${API_KEY}`

-**Note: Make sure to utilize ` when inputting this url**
+**Note: Make sure to utilize backticks (`) when inputting this URL**

-We'll plug in a few query parameters into this url using the template literal syntax:
+We'll plug in a few query parameters into this URL using the template literal syntax:

 ```js
 const res = await axios.get(